forkriver/evans-11ty/src/movie/2022/allelujah.md

  - 2022-10-30 19:30:00 -06:00
 ---

-# Hallelujah: Leonard Cohen, A Journey, A Song

 This feature-length documentary explores the life of singer-songwriter Leonard Cohen as seen through the prism of his internationally renowned hymn, Hallelujah.

-**Note:** This is the correct write-up for the film.
-A previous write-up referred to the wrong film.
-We apologize for any confusion.